 If you have read my blog for a while, you know that my design background is from years of working in retail display.
 It was there that I learned how to be resourceful.
 We had no budget, only items in a prop room to come up with ways to decorate the store that would be enticing.
 We had to make “new” with lots of old stuff.
 It was the theme behind my book, Instant Decorating.

 To make the book display above, I looked for all white books at the thrift store and covered the binding with a Fall quote.
-I will share the tutorial and free printable with you next week.

 I made the mirror with two window sashes and a ceramic topper that I painted gold, then glazed with a white wash.
 The branches in the urn (yard sale find) are from a big bush in my backyard.
 The round balls used to be in a bowl in my family room.
 The tray is a thrift store find that I painted the inside orange with a new chalk paint recipe.
 More on that in an upcoming chalk paint post.

 The gold skeleton keys are from the hardware store.
 The watch faces I bought at an auction many years ago.
 I don’t have many collections, but they are one of them.